oasis-tcs/odata-specs/odata-vocabularies/Appendix.md

 <!-- TODO:
 -------

-# Appendix ##asec Safety, Security and Privacy Considerations
+# Appendix ##--asec Safety, Security and Privacy Considerations

 do we have considerations specific to URLs, for example length, encoding, privacy (use $batch if in doubt), ...?
 -->